Crock Pot Mashed Potatoes (Creamy, Dreamy, Effortless!)

 • Add the cubed potatoes and cloves of garlic to a large (6- to 7-quart) slow cooker.
 Sprinkle with 1 tablespoon salt and add enough water to completely cover the potatoes, stirring to help dissolve the salt.

-• Cook on HIGH for 3 to 4 hours or until the potatoes are very tender (but not crumbly) when stabbed with a fork.
+• Cook on HIGH for 3 ½ to 5 hours or until the potatoes are very tender when stabbed with a fork.
 Drain.

 • When the potatoes are finished cooking, heat together the milk and the butter (in a small pot on the stove or in a large glass measuring cup in the microwave) until warm and melted.